 Gayle Thompson has been a daily contributor for The Boot since it began in 2008.
 In addition, she has written for Rolling Stone, Country Weekly, CBS Radio and several other outlets.
 Besides writing, she loves traveling, cooking, entertaining and anything else that involves her husband and little boy.

-39 Years Ago: Johnny Cash Is Inducted Into the Country Music Hall of Fame
+54 Years Ago: The Country Music Hall of Fame and Museum Opens

 On April 1, 1967, the Country Music Hall of Fame and Museum opened in Nashville, Tenn.

 35 Years Ago: Brett Eldredge Is Born in Paris, Ill.

 18 Years Ago: Natalie Maines Makes Controversial Comments About President George W. Bush